drfreder/pandemic-pub-bias/README.md

 p5 <- plot_grid(p1, p2, p4, nrow=1) #Combine into part of a single figure
 ```

-The gender difference among corresponding authors for bioRxiv preprints
+The gender difference for corresponding authors of bioRxiv preprints is
-is more modest than in the arXiv dataset, but the number of male
+more modest than in the arXiv dataset, but the number of male
 corresponding authors of bioRxiv preprints has still increased more than
 the number of female corresponding authors of bioRxiv preprints, again
 both as a percent change and in absolute